pirsch-analytics/pirsch-go-proxy/README.md

 # Pirsch Go Proxy

-A self-hosted proxy for the Pirsch Analytics JavaScript snippet.
+A self-hosted proxy for the Pirsch Analytics JavaScript snippets.

 ## Why should I use a proxy?